julie743/SII_comportement_vol_ST/README.md

 To re-use our codes, the first thing to do is to modify the path defined in the file `code/utilities/set_path.py`.
 Once this path is set, all other files pick up the path from there.

 **In the folder results:** Results of the training of the DCAE and miniRocket models
-  - results_DCAE: plots for DCAE training.
+  - `results_DCAE`: plots for DCAE training.
-  - miniRocket_images: confusion matrices for MiniRocket predictions.
+  - `miniRocket_images`: confusion matrices for MiniRocket predictions.

 **In the folder sorting_variables:** List of the variables selected after the preprocessing of the data.
 A .txt file in this folder describes the content of the .pkl files.